 5. Cheeky Food Events

 Event services of all kinds took a dire hit as lockdown restrictions were enforced.
-Cheeky Food Events, an Australian company that offers corporate team building activities oriented around cooking, were forced to rethink their entire business model.
+Cheeky Food Events, an Australian company that offers corporate team-building activities oriented around cooking, were forced to rethink their entire business model.
 Not missing a beat, the company shifted to delivery-based catering to employees working from home.
 Ingredients were delivered safely to employees’ homes, where they could follow a live web stream of a chef showing them how to prepare the meal.
-This allowed workplaces to carry out much-need team-building activities, while Cheeky Food Events still put its resources to good use.
+This allowed workplaces to carry out much-needed team-building activities, while Cheeky Food Events still put its resources to good use.

 As gyms closed and people were ordered to stay indoors, Fitbit noticed that activity levels were severely dropping.
 In response, the wearable fitness brand offered 90-day free trials of its Fitbit Premium and Fitbit Coach services.
 The premium service includes more than 150 workouts and the Fitbit coach allows users to stream workout videos on phones or computers.
 Fitbit’s customers will likely remember the brand’s generosity when they next have to choose between a Fitbit product and a competitor.